-* Participants were asked to note how strongly they agree / disagree with each statement on a scale of 1 (totally disagree) to 5 (strongly agree).
+* Participants were asked to rate their agreement / disagreement with each statement from 1 (totally disagree) to 5 (strongly agree).

-Level I heading: discussion and conclusions
+Discussion and conclusions

-This study looked into the possibility of developing UT in Eilat and presented promising potential for the advancement of a sustainable local economy there (Research Question one).
-In the research, were identified for crucial conditions for the development and management of successful UT: (1) active cooperation among stakeholders, including municipal authority, local community, hoteliers, tourism operators, and restaurateurs; (2) active participation of local community in decision-making and in the utilities of UT; (3) requisite upgrading of infrastructure, such as developing low-cost accommodation possibilities and affordable amusement [] places, in a way that would support UT; (4) maintaining local residents’ texture of life, with minimum disruption of sound management of the municipal way of life.
+This study investigated the possibility of developing UT in Eilat and found promising potential for the advancement of a sustainable local economy there (Research Question 1).
+Four crucial conditions for successful UT development and management were identified: (1) active cooperation among multiple stakeholders; (2) active local-community participation in UT decision-making and utilities; (3) requisite upgrading of infrastructure, such as developing low-cost accommodations and affordable attractions in a way that would support UT; (4) maintaining local residents’ texture of life with minimum disruption of sound management of the lifestyle of Eilat.

-In regard to Research Question two, in consideration of points of view of four key players (business sector, municipal authority, tourists, and residents), broad support was found in the study for the development of UT in Eilat.
-Among the players, there is a consensus that such development may make Eilat more attractive as a tourism city and even extend visitors’ stay there.
-The tourist express special interest in UT that would emphasize the local culinary scene, cultural events, sidewalk shopping, galleries, and museums.
-Residents expressed a positive attitude toward developing such tourism but emphasize the importance of measured and judicious planning and management in order to keep the impacts of the tourism under control.
+In regard to Research Question 2, four key players (business sector, municipal authority, tourists, residents) expressed broad support for UT development in Eilat.
+They agreed that such development might make Eilat more attractive as a tourism city and might even extend visitors’ stay there.
+Tourists showed special interest in the kind of UT that would emphasize the local culinary scene, cultural events, sidewalk shopping, galleries, and museums.
+Residents viewed developing such tourism favorably but emphasized the importance of measured and judicious planning and management in order to keep the impacts of UT under control.

-[Subhead] theoretical implications
+Theoretical implications

-The study revealed strong demand for UT in a typical city of coastal tourism, namely, UT is not limited only to large metropolitan areas but can also exist in smaller cities or traditional coastal tourism towns based on “sea, sand, and sun.”
-This finding challenges the conventional wisdom that UT is suited mainly to globally important cities (Hallmann et al., 2015).
-The findings of the study are consistent with those of past studies reporting that tourists seek diverse urban experiences and do not settle for visiting iconic attractions (Sedmak & Mihalic, 2008).
-The expression of willingness for a more protracted [lengthier stay points to demand for diverse urban aspects, starting with cultural events and culminating with effervescent nightlife.
-According to Ashworth and Page (2011), UT is typified by a concentration of attractions, facilities, and activities in the urban fabric of life.
-The finding that developing UT would prompt visitors to extend their stay in Eilat indicates that UT has the potential of both making life in Eilat more attractive, inducing urban renewal, and helping improve residents’ quality of life.
+The study revealed strong demand for UT in a typical coastal-tourism city, meaning that UT is not limited to large metropolitan areas and may be offered in smaller cities or traditional coastal “sea, sand, and sun” tourist towns.
+This finding challenges the conventional wisdom about UT as suited mainly to globally important cities (Hallmann et al., 2015).
+The findings square with those of past studies that report tourists seeking diverse urban experiences and not iconic attractions (Sedmak & Mihalic, 2008).
+Respondents’ expression of willingness to prolong their stay suggests demand for diverse urban aspects from cultural events up to effervescent nightlife.
+Given that UT is typified by embedding attractions, facilities, and activities in the fabric of city life (Ashworth & Page, 2011), the finding that UT development would prompt visitors to extend their stay in Eilat indicates that UT may make life in Eilat more attractive, induce urban renewal, and help improve residents’ quality of life all in one.